Green packaging is gaining momentum.

 - A PET liner with a percentage of post-consumer material that can be recycled and reused.

-- Finally, Labelink prepares a comparative study to highlight the total cost of the current solution with that of the proposed green construction.
+- Finally, Labelink is works on a comparative study to highlight the total cost of the current solution with that of the proposed green construction.
 The decision to go ahead with the green packaging is therefore based on several quantitative elements, including

 - cost per thousand;